uchicago-cs/cmsc22000/website/hw/hw6.rst

 In the previous task we saw that GitHub Actions can build our code and run the tests, and alert us to any issues when doing so.
-However, our job was running specifically in an Ubuntu 16.04 environment.
+However, our job was running specifically in an Ubuntu 18.04 environment.
 What if our code doesn’t compile in other environments?
 CI systems can also help us with this, as they often provide mechanisms to easily build our code in multiple environments.
-For example, we may want to build our code in multiple Ubuntu versions, or using different compilers.
+In fact, the build commands we've specified will *not* work on an Ubuntu 20.04 environment!
+This is something we could like to catch early, instead of by having a user report that they were unable to run our code in their environment.

-In GitHub Actions, we can do this by specifying a *matrix* of job configurations.
+In GitHub Actions, we can build our code in multiple environments by specifying a *matrix* of job configurations.
 For example, add this option to your ``build-and-test``
 job:

 ::

     strategy:
       matrix:
-        os: [ubuntu-16.04, ubuntu-18.04]
+        os: [ubuntu-18.04, ubuntu-20.04]
         compiler: [gcc, clang]

+Notice how, besides specifying two operating systems (Ubuntu 18.04 and 20.04), we are also going to use two different compilers: GCC and Clang.

 Commit and push this change.
-You'll notice that your workflow now produces four jobs, corresponding to every combination of the ``os`` and ``compiler`` values shown above.
+You'll notice that your workflow now produces *four* jobs, corresponding to every combination of the ``os`` and ``compiler`` values shown above.

-However, the ``matrix`` option above doesn't actually affect the running environment or compiler used in the jobs (for example, if you click through the details of the Ubuntu 18.04 clang job, you'll see that Ubuntu 16.04 still appears in the "Set up job" step, under "Operating System", and that the build steps still use GCC).
+However, the ``matrix`` option above doesn't actually affect the running environment or compiler used in the jobs (for example, if you click through the details of the Ubuntu 20.04 clang job, you'll see that Ubuntu 18.04 still appears in the "Set up job" step, under "Operating System", and that the build steps still use GCC).

 The ``matrix`` option simply defines variables we can use in our